ooCheese/conris/README.md

 # CONRIS  - CONSOLE TETRIS

-CONRIS is 'Tetris' game for the Linux Terminal.
+CONRIS is  a 'Tetris' game for the Linux Terminal.

 ## Usage